 Finally, the mysterious, primeval forests of the east are bound to captivate the naturist, as well as the romantic.
 One of the largest is the Białowieża Forest.
 It’s home to many European bison.
 I’ve never been there, but it’s one of the top places I still want to visit.

 Come on.
 I’m a guy.
 You knew this was going to be up there.
-Polish Women are the most awesome in the world—so awesome that I treat them as a proper noun.
 I guess I’m biased because I love Poland anyway, but I have to say that most Polish Women I’ve met are intelligent, ambitious and pretty.
 Sorry, I’m not going to comment on Polish guys (I think I’m pretty cool though).

 I don’t care if you hate history.
 If you don’t think castles are cool, there’s something wrong with you.
 Even if you don’t care about what happened there long ago, you can at least admire the beautiful construction and architecture.